mui/material-ui/docs/data/material/guides/next-js-app-router/next-js-app-router.md

 ### Theme Registry

-To set up the theme context, create a custom `ThemeRegistry` component that combines the Emotion `CacheProvider`, the Material UI `ThemeProvider` and the `useServerInsertedHTML` hook from `next/navigation` as follows:
+To set up the theme context, create a custom `ThemeRegistry` component that combines the Emotion `CacheProvider`, the Material UI `ThemeProvider`, and the `useServerInsertedHTML` hook from `next/navigation` as follows:

 ```tsx
 // app/ThemeRegistry.tsx